Honda NSX (second generation): Marketing

-Motorsports
+Motorsport

 Super GT

 The NSX Concept-GT, a race car based on the NSX concept, was unveiled in 2013 to race in the GT500 category of the Super GT Series from 2014.
 During the 2014 season, the NSX Concept-GT received its first pole and victory at Fuji Speedway in August, with the best-placed Honda driver fourth in the championship.
 In 2015, the car won at Sportsland Sugo and finished third in the championship.
 The car featured a hybrid system in 2014 and 2015, but it was abandoned for the 2016 season, with hybrid systems banned from GT500 in 2017.
 The 2016 season saw the car score a pole position in Suzuka and three podiums.

 In 2017, Honda launched the NSX-GT based on the production version, replacing the NSX Concept-GT.
 The car won the final running of the Suzuka 1000km in 2017, and in 2018, it won the championship with Jenson Button and Naoki Yamamoto of Team Kunimitsu crowned champions.
 In an incident-filled 2019, the car won the Okayama round and the second Super GT × DTM Dream Race, which was the mid-engine NSX's final race.
 Due to regulation changes in accordance with Class One Touring Cars regulations, Honda debuted new NSX-GT with a front-engine layout for the 2020 season.
-Team Kunimitsu's NSX would narrowly won the GT500 title in an upset after the rival KeePer Toyota GR Supra ran out of fuel at the end of the final lap of the championship race at Fuji Speedway.
+Team Kunimitsu's NSX would win the GT500 title in an upset after the rival TOM'S Toyota GR Supra ran out of fuel at the end of the final lap of the championship race at Fuji Speedway.

 At Mobility Resort Motegi during the pre-season testing for the 2022 season, Honda was spied testing new NSX-GT race cars which were based on the NSX Type S. In February 2022, the NSX-GT Type S made its public debut at the Honda Racing "Thanks Day" racing festival at Suzuka Circuit.

 On the opening round at Okayama International Circuit, Team Kunimitsu's NSX-GT Type S qualified 3rd on the grid.
 On the race day the car finished 2nd overall, driven by Naoki Yamamoto and Tadasuke Makino.
 On the second round at Fuji Speedway, the car scored its first win with team Autobacs Racing Team Aguri (ARTA).
 Nirei Fukuzumi and Tomoki Nojiri were the drivers who won the round.
 On the third round at Suzuka International Racing Course, team Astemo Real Racing's #17 car scored another podium by finishing the race in 2nd, driven by Nobuharu Matsushita and Koudai Tsukakoshi, the team also was in fight with two other Nissan Z GT500 drivers for the championship heading onto the last race.
 The car managed to win the championship decider starting from pole position, but failed to win the championship, ended the season 3rd in standings.